seek-oss/aws-codedeploy-hooks/packages/hooks/README.md

 Compatible with Gantry v2.3.7 and newer.

 `SKIP_SMOKE` will require additional setup.
-Consider setting the environment variable on your API based on the surrounding CI environment, like the Build message or an explicit environment variable against the build.
+Consider setting the environment variable on your API based on the surrounding CI environment, like the build message or an explicit environment variable against the build.

 ### `isLambdaHook`